slerpyyy/sh4der-jockey/docs/readme_en.md

 Then run the tool in your project folder with the `-i` flag.
 This will instruct the tool to set up a simple example project.

+## UI

+You can bind buttons and sliders to MIDI buttons and sliders by holding the `bind` button while moving the slider or hitting the button.
+The last note before the button is released will be bound to that button/slider.

 ## Pipeline

 Once the tools is starts, it looks for files ending in `.yaml` in the current working directory and treats these as pipeline files.